grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 And that's it for today.
 I'll be happy to hear your thoughts.
 Until then, see ya!

 TODO talk about static const value objects. const can be used only for types that have literals.
 Thus static readonly is used.
+Todo: interfaces let us treat related objects the same, and values let us separate unrelated objects.

 [^addreference]: TODO add reference